Paraphrasing evades detectors of AI-generated text, but retrieval is an effective defense: Experiments attacking detection algorithms with

 \textbf{ROC plots confirm the trends at different false positive rates}.
-In \figureref{fig:auc-plots}, we plot the detection accuracy (true positive rate) at different values of false positive rates between 0\% and 1\% for GPT2-XL.
-Overall, paraphrasing significantly drops detection rates across all false positive rate thresholds.
-ROC plots for GPT2-XL at larger false positive rates are available in \appendixref{appendix:more-roc-curves}.
+In \figureref{fig:auc-plots}, we plot the detection accuracy (true positive rate) at different values of FPR between 0\% and 1\% for GPT2-XL.
+Overall, paraphrasing significantly drops detection rates across all FPR thresholds (more plots in \appendixref{appendix:more-roc-curves}).